Over the Counter Travel Medications You Should Always Pack

 Pack Unisom or Melatonin

-Travel confidently that you’re thinking ahead and have solutions in your bag for any minor inconveniences and symptoms that travel may throw your way.
-Over the counter, travel medications can help you feel better, sleep well, and get the most out of your travels
+Travel confidently by thinking ahead and having solutions in your bag for any minor inconveniences and symptoms that travel may throw your way.
+Over-the-counter travel medications can help you feel better, sleep well, and get the most out of your travels.

 Bonus Tip: